Windermere: Great North Swim

 On Saturday 13 September 2008, Windermere hosted the inaugural Great North Swim, a 1 mi open water swim involving 2,200 swimmers.
 The second annual swim took place on 12 and 13 September 2009, with 6,000 swimmers, making this the largest open water swim in the UK.

 Three Lakes Challenge

 The 40 mi Three Lakes Challenge (or Loch, Lake, Llyn) is a challenge first completed by a 5-person relay with Sam Plum, Jason Betley, Helen Gibbs, Helen Liddle, and Debbie Taylor on 3–4 July 2015 under English Channel rules.
-The course involves swimming the length of Loch Awe in Scotland (25 mi), then driving to the Lake District and swimming the length of Windermere (10+1/2 mi), and finally driving to Wales and swimming the length of Bala Lake (4 mi).
+The course involves swimming the length of Loch Awe in Scotland (25 mi), then driving to the Lake District and swimming the length of Windermere (10+1/2 mi), and finally driving to Wales and swimming the length of Llyn Tegid (4 mi).
 This challenge is intended as the swimming equivalent of the National Three Peaks Challenge.

-Water quality and sewage pollution

-Early reports (2020–2021)

-In 2021, it was reported that the sewage-treatment plant in Ambleside discharged untreated sewage via permitted storm overflows for 1,719 hours during 2020 (equivalent to 71 days).

-Save Windermere campaign

-That same year, local zoologist Matthew Staniek founded the campaign group Save Windermere, warning in interviews that continued pollution threatened the lake’s ecological health and could lead to the proliferation of blue-green algae.

-The Big Windermere Survey

-The first Big Windermere Survey, conducted by the Freshwater Biological Association and Lancaster University, subsequently noted that while areas of Windermere show high nutrient loading and algal blooms, impacts are not uniform across the lake.

-Between June 2022 and November 2024, the Big Windermere Survey undertook water-quality monitoring in Windermere.
-Sampling at more than a hundred shoreline and inflow sites across all seasons revealed widespread bacterial contamination, with many popular swimming areas recording faecal indicator bacteria levels exceeding recognised bathing-water thresholds, especially in summer.
-Phosphorus concentrations were also elevated in several basins, underlining the scale of nutrient enrichment.
-These results, released in September 2025, show that the regulatory monitoring network, which covers only a handful of locations, significantly underestimates the extent of pollution.

-Private septic tanks from residential dwellings, holiday homes and caravan sites, as well as agricultural run-off, have likely also contributed to nutrient loading in the lake.
-Environment Agency modelling suggests that around 52% of the phosphorus in Windermere’s north basin comes from sewage and approximately 48% from runoff from both built-up and rural areas.
-In the south basin, around 59% of the phosphorus in Windermere is from sewage and about 41% from runoff.

-The Freshwater Biological Association State of Windermere report (2024) demonstrated that although phosphorus concentrations peaked in the 1990s, the lake is still showing concerning symptoms, with dissolved oxygen levels in the lake’s deep waters continuing to decline and algal biomass persisting, with notable increases in the lake’s north basin.